-In 2018 I began organising the London Pack, a community project for Team Fortress 2 (as well as Source Filmmaker, Open Fortress, and other related Source engine mods) with the goal of introducing a new collection of British-themed map assets to the mapping community.
-As leader of the project I have overseen its direction on multiple levels, from creating textures, concept art and promotional materials to directing the creation of models by other community members.
+I was the leader of the London Pack, a community project for Team Fortress 2 (as well as Source Filmmaker, Open Fortress, and other related Source engine mods) with the goal of introducing a new collection of UK-themed map assets to the mapping community.
+From its conception in 2018 right up to its release in 2021 I oversaw its direction on multiple levels, from creating textures, concept art and promotional materials to directing the creation of models by other community members.
 I also created DM_Thames, an official map for Open Fortress set on the banks of the titular river, as a way to showcase the potential of the pack and its assets.
-The Pack is one of the largest projects I've worked on in terms of scale and time spent, and it's been a useful learning experience for managing such projects (especially getting to grips with software like GitHub).
+The London Pack is one of the largest projects I've worked on in terms of scale and time spent, and it's been a useful learning experience for managing such projects (especially getting to grips with software like GitHub).

-For much of the past decade I have amused myself by creating horrifying digital photo collages in Paint.NET.
-Sourced from images found on the web and assembled with little regard for coherent human facial anatomy, these surreal and satirical grotesques have also served a practical purpose in allowing me to experiment with different aspects of graphic design, even if a real advertising agency would be nuts to let me anywhere near their design departments.
+For much of the 2010s I amused myself by creating horrifying digital photo collages in Paint.NET.
+Sourced from images found on the web and assembled with little regard for such niceties as accurate facial anatomy, these surreal and satirical grotesques have also served a practical purpose in allowing me to experiment with different aspects of graphic design, even if a real advertising agency would be nuts to let me anywhere near their design departments.

 In early 2020 I applied my collage skills more seriously in the form of Memories of Doggerland.
 This short zine reflects both my interest in alternate history scenarios and the political state of the current world, presenting a scrapbook of ephemera from a parallel universe where Doggerland (an area of land that connected Britain to the European continent in prehistoric times) survived to this day.
 Memories of Doggerland recieved a short print run in full colour, and I performed a lecture about the alternate Doggerland at the February 2020 edition of Loud and Queer.